fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture110.png>
 </p>

-Next, we are going to install Routing and DirectAccess and VPN (RAS).
-RAS will be checked automatically once you select Routing and select Add Features
+<div align="center">Next, we are going to install Routing and DirectAccess and VPN (RAS).
+RAS will be checked automatically once you select Routing and select Add Features</div>

 <p align="center">
   <img src=images/Picture111.png>